spacetelescope/STScI-STIPS/docs/basic_tutorial.rst

 STIPS uses a bit of specialized terminology to describe its observations.
 In particular:

-* An Observation is a set of exposures with a single instrument (e.g. Roman WFI), one or more filters (where each exposure in the observation will be repeated for every included filter), and some number of the instrument's detectors (for WFI, between 1 and 18), where each exposure will be repeated, with the appropriate inter-detector offset, for every included director, a single chosen sky background value, a single exposure time (applied to each exposure in the observation), and one or more offsets.
+* An *observation* is a set of exposures with a single instrument (e.g. Roman WFI), one or more filters (where each exposure in the observation will be repeated for every included filter), and some number of the instrument's detectors (for WFI, between 1 and 18), where each exposure will be repeated, with the appropriate inter-detector offset, for every included director, a single chosen sky background value, a single exposure time (applied to each exposure in the observation), and one or more offsets.
-* An Offset is a single telescope pointing.
+* An *offset* is a single telescope pointing.
 For each offset specified in the observation, an exposure will be created for each detector and each filter at the offset.
 STIPS may, optionally, create one or more mosaics at each offset, with a single mosaic including all detectors with the same filter.
 In addition, STIPS can create a single combined